1rwen/cs100-final-project-text-scramble/README.md

 ## Project Description
 This is important because it develops useful skills for coding such as accuracy and speed which is useful for completing tasks quickly.
 Furthermore, typing is an important part of computer literacy and practice can help groups from kids to adults in computer classes.
 In addition, typing tests that check for mistakes while timed check your ability to read quickly and spelling accurately.
 Comfortability with typing can enhance productivity, increase confidence and aptitude with digital tools, and reduce typing fatigue by reducing the need to look at the keyboard while working.
-Overall, typing tests are a fun way for people to engage with typing practice that has useful metrics and can enhance your time spent online.
+Overall, typing tests are a fun way for people to engage with typing practice that has useful metrics and can enhance your time spent online. features
 - language/tools: c++, possible gui tentatively (such as qt)
-- input - user typing  /// output - score for game, accuracy percentage, words per minute output, most commonly missed chracters, most frequent errors features
+- input - user typing
-- typing feedback/analysis : determine metrics such as typing speed, accuracy, common errors, avg time to complete passage (based on modes)
+- typing feedback/analysis : determine metrics such as accuracy percentage, words per minute , number of errors, total duration, score for attrition, test count
-- different test modes: timed passage, how many words can be typed in a minute or two minutes or other time periods, multiple difficulties of passages, blind typing (where user input is hidden for the duration of the test), themed passages
+- different test modes: different # words prompts, multiple difficulties of passages, themed passages, attrition mode (user has a limited number of lives)
-- shooting for fun game modes: timed mode (ex: type given word in 5 seconds to get a point, three failed attempts ends game), race against bot
-- try for basic gui if enough time: echo text as user types next to passage and color code green/red for correct or incorrect spelling
+- output : terminal based program, navigation through character input

 ## User Interface Specification